 Established in 2008, these thriving habitats are constantly growing, and contain birds' most important food groups - insects, seeds, nuts, berries, and nectar.
 The Butterfly Garden, located on the western shore of the Boat Lake, contains many flowering perennials aimed at supporting pollinators and nectarivores, like ruby-throated hummingbirds, along with beneficial insects.
 The Wetland Garden, uphill and northwest of the Boat Lake, includes a rain garden to mitigate stormwater runoff while providing dense habitat and natural spaces for students and neighbors to play and explore.

-Habitat Team meets on the first Saturday of each month, March - November (weather pending), from 9:00-10:30 AM.
-Tools, gloves, water, and snacks are provided.
+Habitat Team meets on the first Saturday of each month during the growing season (weather pending), from 9:00-10:30 AM.
+Tools, gloves, water, and snacks are provided, although volunteers are encouraged to bring their own if they have them.
 We are happy to sign community service hours for helpful students!